shanemcw/homebridge-amazondash-MAC/README.md

 Through [Homebridge](https://github.com/nfarina/homebridge), this plugin (and with an additional supported USB WiFi device typically) Amazon Dash buttons can be used as Homekit buttons.

-This plugin also provides an optional web API to virtually push the Amazon Dash buttons via URL.
+This plugin also provides an optional web API to push the Amazon Dash buttons via URL virtually.

 This project is a fork of jourdant's [homebridge-amazondash-ng](https://github.com/jourdant/homebridge-amazondash-ng), which is a fork of KhaosT's [homebridge-amazondash](https://github.com/KhaosT/homebridge-amazondash).